TheLokj/WizardEye/README.md

 This command take the same parameters as `filter`, plus a parameter `--mode` to specify the type of statistical summary you want betweemn `sum`, `max`, `min`, `cov`, `mean` and `std`.
 Statistics are computed on interval.
 For example, if `max` is specified, for each track, the maximum number of overlapping k-mers from this track on a position in the read associated interval is reported.

 ```
-wizardeye count -i alignment.bam -r hg19 --exclude-tags Farm -k 35 -s 1 -bn 0.01 -bo 2 -bl 16500 -d /path/to/database -m max
+wizardeye count -i alignment.bam -r hg19 --exclude-tags Farm -k 35 -r 1 -bn 0.01 -bo 2 -bl 16500 -d /path/to/database -m max
 ```

-In this example, track whose are not reported using `filter`+`-s=0.01` should have a `0` in their column, as it means that the maximum number of overlapping k-mers in the interval is 0.
+In this example, track whose are not reported using `filter`+`-r=0.01` should have a `0` in their column, as it means that the maximum number of overlapping k-mers in the interval is 0.

 #### Output